Your path from first call to cash in the bank – and how it’s paid back

 Here are the 10 strides that can take you to releasing a cash lump sum, and what will happen when the lifetime mortgage ends.

 Our lifetime mortgage, the type of equity release we offer, is a long term-loan secured against the value of your home.
-Choosing to release money from your home this way will reduce the amount of inheritance you can leave behind, and possibly affect your tax position and whether you can still get certain means-tested benefits.
+Choosing to release money from your home this way will reduce the amount of inheritance you can leave behind, and possibly affect your tax position and whether you can still get certain welfare benefits.

 It’s one of the bigger financial decisions you’ll make, and it’s key to be sure it’s right for you.
 Here are the stepping stones that lead you from considering a lifetime mortgage to the cash landing in your account – and an outline of what happens once it’s time to repay the money.

-How long does equity release take?
+How long does equity release take with Aviva?

 It usually takes around 8 to 10 weeks from when we get your lifetime mortgage application (step 6 below) to you having the money.